 The Global section of the Cornell Legal Information Institute site provides links to internet sources of constitutions, legislation, case law and related legal material from around the world, which can be searched by country or by region.
 It also lists resources and document collections of international law.

-Doing Business is a project of the World Bank Group concerned with business regulations and their enforcement.
+Doing Business is a project of the World Bank Group which is concerned with business regulations and their enforcement.
 This section of the Doing Business site is described as comprising “the largest free online collection of business laws and regulations”.
 Content is searchable by economy (including regional and income groupings as well as individual countries) and by type of law.
 Search results link to the full text of documents which are from official government sources wherever possible.

 GlobaLex provides online guides to international, foreign and comparative law research.
 The site’s four sections are International Law Research (guides to over 25 topics), Comparative Law Research, Foreign Law Research (guides to over 100 countries), and Tools for Building Foreign, Comparative and International Law Collections.
 The guides include commentary, bibliographies and links to online resources, and are written by subject librarians and faculty staff from universities and other institutions from around the globe.
 The site is produced by the Hauser Global Law School Program (HGLSP) at the New York University School of Law.